Beyond paper straws: More hacks for reducing plastic at home

 "The industry has made great strides," says Jennie Nigrosh, founder and CEO of The Green Garmento, which sells reusable dry-cleaning garment bags, shirt box bags and other sustainable products.

-"My husband started the company after we started freaking out because we couldn't find anything in our closet, it was so full of plastic-wrapped clothes.
+"My husband and I started the company after we started freaking out because we couldn't find anything in our closet, it was so full of plastic-wrapped clothes.
 We were drowning in plastic," she says.

 The idea seems to be catching on.
 And like a growing number of companies, The Green Garmento has a take-back program to recycle or up-cycle the worn-out bags.